duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/15-sac1/10-basics/10-basics-sensors.md

 ### STANDARDS: Next Generation Science Standards (NGSS) and International Society for Technology in Education (ISTE)

+NGSS: HS - PS4 - 5: Communicate technical information about how some technological devices use the principles of wave behavior and wave interactions with matter to transmit and capture information and energy.

 ### Assessments and Evidence of Understanding